MarcoWorms/dices-and-decks/readme.md

 # Dices & Decks

-A tabletop rogue-like adventure to play alone with just dices and cards!
+A tabletop roguelike adventure you can play with common cards and dices!

 ## Objective: